JasonWu2O23/JasonWu2O23-3.5-cloud-native-application-containerization-ii/README.md

 ![image](create-jinqing-ecr.png)

-In this example, We shall create this repository as private and named it as **jinqing-ecr** (but it can be any name), then click on `Create repository` at the bottom of the page to create it.
+In this example, we shall create this repository as private and named it as **jinqing-ecr** (but it can be any name), then click on `Create repository` at the bottom of the page to create it.

 ## Creating Docker Image
 Next we are going to containerise the hello-node application.